 When I took on the task of creating a healthier morning cafe for Hubby, I started with high quality organic coffee beans, the low acid variety, which is then ground them up fresh and “cold-pressed”.
 You may have heard of “cold-pressed” coffee which uses a filtering process and cold water.
 The method is a much gentler form of extraction, helps reduce the acidity, and removes some of the bitterness.
 Yet it takes time.
 The coffee has to steep at least 12 hours to achieve full flavor.
 It was my first choice since I wanted my coffee beverage to be as nutritious as possible.
 But there had to be a way to reduce the time involved and make it more practical for everyday use.

 Coffee is technically a fruit, a little red berry which has its own natural berry sweetness.
 Cold water-pressing doesn’t bring the complex flavors and natural sugars of the coffee bean to full bloom like warm water does.
 And hot water can “burn” the flavors and natural sugars right out of the beans.
 Warm water was the perfect compromise, gentle yet effective (my favorite duo in life).
 Using warm instead of hot water also meant I could preserve the enzymes and nutrients from the added fresh ingredients.
 Another plus is that I can easily use it in either hot or cold beverages.
 Don’t get me wrong, cold-pressing is a great method and the coffee tastes amazing.
-Okay so it using hot water and a French press.
-But for coffee on the quick and a more complete extraction, warm-processing yields the superior results.
+Okay so is using hot water and a French press.
+But for coffee on the quick and a more complete extraction, warm-processing yields superior results.
 I was really excited now about this little food adventure.

-To make this coffee drink super healthy I drew on an ancient Aztec recipe using a fresh red chili, vanilla bean, and warm cinnamon.
+To formulate this coffee drink super healthy I drew on an ancient Aztec recipe using a fresh red chili, vanilla bean, and warm cinnamon.
 I then added a few other super foods like blackstrap molasses, coconut oil, and sea salt to round out the nutritional profile.
 I focused primarily on incorporating B vitamins, iron, and other nutrients which increase circulation, promote healthy digestion, and help buffer the side-effects of caffeine.

 (Unsulphured) Blackstrap Molasses – high in iron, B vitamins, folate, magnesium, potassium, manganese, copper, and zinc.
 Thickest molasses syrup that’s from the third processing of refined sugar.
 It aids in controlling anemia, hair restoration, regulating bowel movement, weight loss, regulating nerve and muscle tone, and improves blood-clotting.